 Clothed in Armor: Spiritual Warfare for Adopted & Foster Kids.

-I am a licensed clinical social worker, and graduated from Florida State University in 1989 with a Masters in Social Work.
+I am a licensed clinical social worker in Kentucky, and graduated from Florida State University in 1989 with a Masters in Social Work.
 I have always felt a calling to help people, and over the years settled into working with children, teens, and adults who have experienced any level of trauma.
 I have level 2 training in EMDR or eye movement desensitization and processing.
 I’ve been specializing in working with adoptive and foster families for the the past 20 years, and have been learning DBT or dialectical behavior therapy for approximately 6 years.
 I am intensively trained in DBT from Dr. Linehan’s, Behavioral Tech, training group.

-Over the years, I have studied numerous treatment modalities (types of therapy) including:
+Over the years, I have also learned other treatment modalities (types of therapy) including:

 Karyn Purvis’ Trust Based Relational Intervention (TBRI)